Claim: A National Geographic article foretold the flood that devastated New Orleans.

 Thousands drowned in the murky brew that was soon contaminated by sewage and industrial waste.
 Thousands more who survived the flood later perished from dehydration and disease as they waited to be

 When did this calamity happen?
 It hasn’t yet.
 But the doomsday scenario is not far-fetched.
-The Federal Emergency Management Agency lists a hurricane strike on
+The Federal Emergency Management Agency lists a hurricane strike on New Orleans as one of the most dire threats to the nation, up there with a large earthquake in California or a terrorist attack on New York City.
+Even the Red Cross no longer opens hurricane shelters in the city, claiming the risk to its workers is too great.

 The complete article can be viewed on National Geographic‘s web site.